 Upon approval, you will receive a Student Aid Report (a form sent to you from the financial aid processing center) by mail or email.

-It is your responsibility to submit the Student Aid Report to Financial Aid personnel located in the Office of Student Services at the campus you plan to attend with a signed Disbursement Procedure Form
+It is your responsibility to submit the Student Aid Report to Financial Aid personnel located in the Office of Student Services at the campus you plan to attend.

 Once the forms are received, you may be required to provide other information to verify what you have reported on the forms.
 You may be asked to bring in your tax returns, non-taxable income documentation, financial aid transcript from previously attended institutions and possibly other information.